jasminequach/jasminequach.github.io/projects/complex.md

 I encountered several key concepts in C++ during the implementation of the Complex class, most notably operator overloading and input/output streams that interact with the user.

 As the programmer of the project, I was responsible for defining the Complex class and its member functions, ensuring that it could handle complex number computations.
-Here is a sample of the operations the Complex class supports:
+Here is a sample of the operations it supports:

 <hr>